apicov/telegram_bot_esp32_cam/README.md

   python mqtt_bot.py
 ```

-# Security
+## Security

 For security reasons, the "snap" commands are processed for allowed users
 *only*.
-The allowed must be listed in the `allowed_users` field of the
+The allowed users must be listed in the `allowed_users` setting in the
-configuration file, such list requires the user's *Telegram numeric user ID*;
+configuration file, such list requires the users' *Telegram numeric user ID*;
-there are many ways to retrieve this ID, one of them is to ask the user to send
+there are many ways to retrieve this ID; one of them is to ask the user to send
 the "/start" command to the running instance of the bot, then the bot will reply
 the message `Hola <numeric_user_id>`.
 Once the `allowed_users` are configured, then
 the bot needs to be restarted.